 Comparisons: Sweet-scented Joe-Pye Weed has differences in the stem and in the flower arrangement from its relative, Spotted Joe-Pye Weed, Eutrochium maculatum, which prefers a more moist habitat.

 Above: The plant is erect with leaves below the inflorescence in whorls of 3 or 4.
 The inflorescence is a dome shaped branched doubly compound array composed of individual corymbs

-Below: 1st photo - The stem is usually greenish with purple only at the leaf nodes and close to and in the inflorescence there are fine hair.
+Below: 1st photo - The stem is usually greenish with purple only at the leaf nodes and close to and in the floral array there are fine hair.
 2nd photo - The phyllaries of the flower heads are in several series, the outer shorter.
 During flowering they are pink as shown here.
-3rd photo - Six florets from a flower with styles still present and achenes developing,
+3rd photo - Six florets from a flower head with styles still present and achenes developing.

 Below: 1st photo - The phyllaries of the flower heads, shown here in the fall when they lose the pink color.
 2nd photo - The seeds are long and pointed with 5 ribs and with long fine bristles attached for wind dispersion.

-Below: 1st photo - There are several small leafy bracts under the inflorescence.
+Below: 1st photo - There are several small leafy bracts under the floral array.
 2nd photo - Autumn seed heads.